 Lamb argues that concerned shareholders need data on both pay gaps in order to get a complete picture.
 “We have been repeatedly asking companies for median gap disclosure,” she says.
 “Other shareholders are also campaigning.
 There is much more resistance.
 The data is not flattering.”
 Adjusted pay gaps are typically smaller than median gaps and can be narrowed in one or two pay cycles, according to Lamb.
 Median gaps indicate structural barriers that require long-term changes.
 Glassdoor reports that the 2019 US median gender pay gap was 21.4%.

-To learn more about gender lens investing, read Gender Lens Investing in Public Markets: It’s More Than Women at the Top.
+To learn more about gender lens investing, read Gender Lens 2.0: Uncovering Deeper Measures of Gender Equity.

 Key Developments in Pay Gap Reporting